Straight Edge Society: Formation

-Before The Straight Edge Society was formed, CM Punk feuded with Jeff Hardy over the World Heavyweight Championship while making allusions to Hardy's real life drug usage.
-In the end, on the August 28, 2009 episode of SmackDown, Punk retained his World Heavyweight Championship in a Loser Leaves WWE steel cage match and Hardy left the WWE.
-The formation began on the November 27 episode of SmackDown where Punk transformed the formerly mentally disabled and unresponsive Festus into the focused and driven Luke Gallows, who explained that his friends got him hooked on prescription pain medication, which explained his behavior as Festus, and he also credited Punk with cleaning him up and "showing him the way", and became Punk's main enforcer.
-Gallows would assist Punk in his feuds with R-Truth and Matt Hardy.
+Before The Straight Edge Society was formed, the heel CM Punk feuded with Jeff Hardy over the World Heavyweight Championship while making allusions to Hardy's real life drug usage.
+In the end, on the August 28, 2009, episode of WWE SmackDown, Punk retained his World Heavyweight Championship in a Loser Leaves WWE steel cage match and Hardy left the WWE.
+The formation of the stable began on the November 27 episode of SmackDown where Punk transformed the formerly mentally disabled and unresponsive Festus into the focused and driven Luke Gallows, who explained that his friends got him hooked on prescription pain medication, which explained his behavior as Festus, and he also credited Punk with cleaning him up and "showing him the way", and became Punk's main enforcer.
+Gallows assisted Punk in his feuds with R-Truth and Matt Hardy.
 A few weeks later, the two began shaving the heads of (planted) fans in the audience who wished to follow the straight edge lifestyle, demonstrating a "new beginning" for their lives.
-Before Punk was able to find a third person to convert, a woman named Serena came out of the crowd begging to be saved by Punk, but instead of having security escort her out, he accepted Serena and shaved her head.
+Before Punk was able to find a third person to convert, a woman named Serena came out of the crowd begging to be saved by Punk; instead of having security escort her out, he accepted Serena and shaved her head.
 From thereafter, Serena accompanied Punk and ran interference in his matches.

-Punk would interrupt many events in an attempt to recruit members to The Straight Edge Society, starting from the Royal Rumble on January 31, 2010, where he would preach while eliminating Dolph Ziggler, Evan Bourne, JTG, Beth Phoenix, and Zack Ryder, even though he was ultimately eliminated from the speaking platform by Triple H, whom he had tried to convert previously and who had espoused that he too avoided drugs, smoke, and alcohol, but he did not think it was right to be preaching like Punk was doing.

-On February 23, it was revealed that Punk would be mentoring Darren Young, a "South Beach Party Boy", on the first season of NXT.
+Punk interrupted many events in an attempt to recruit members to The Straight Edge Society, starting from the Royal Rumble on January 31, 2010, where he preached while eliminating Dolph Ziggler, Evan Bourne, JTG, Beth Phoenix, and Zack Ryder; he was ultimately eliminated from the speaking platform by Triple H, whom he had tried to convert previously and who had espoused that he too avoided drugs, smoke, and alcohol but did not think it was right to be preaching like Punk was doing.
+On February 23, it was revealed that Punk would be mentoring Darren Young, a "South Beach Party Boy", on the first season of WWE NXT.
 A few weeks later, Young became fascinated with The Straight Edge Society and decided to join them, only to quickly change his mind after finding out he had to shave his head as initiation.